6. The "Son of G-D" MYTH

 This was also the original intention of calling Jesus the "son of G-d."
-However, the fathers of Christianity soon resorted to a literal interpretation of this term in order to compete with the other "god--men" religions of the time (see chapter 2).
-The following incident reflects the original connotation of the phrase:
+However, the New Testament quoted it literally so to compete with the other "god-man" religions of the time.
+The following incident reflects its original meaning:

 When Jesus was twelve years old, he was missing for three days.
 When his parents finally found him in the Temple, he asked them:

-If angels had really informed Mary and Joseph that a "son of G-d" would be born to them-as we are told in Luke 1:26--35 and Matthew 1:20--21-why did they not understand his question?
+If angels had really informed Mary and Joseph that the "son of G-d" would be born to them as we are told in Luke 1:26-35 and Matthew 1:20-21 then why did they not understand his question?

-In the previous chapter, we saw that G-d's Name is conferred upon angels.
+In the previous chapter, G-d's Name was conferred upon angels.
 It is also incorporated in the names of people:

-And the angel of the L-rd said to [Hagar]: "Behold, you are with child and shall bear a son, and you shall call his name Ishmael, [literally, "G-d hears"] because the L-rd has heard your affliction."
+And the angel of the L-rd said to Hagar: "Behold, you are with child and shall bear a son, and you shall call his name Ishmael, [G-d hears] because the L-rd has heard your affliction."

-And [the angel] said: "Your name shall no longer be called Jacob, but Israel [literally, "he who strives with G-d"], for you have striven with G-d and with men, and have prevailed."
+And the angel said: "Your name shall no longer be called Jacob, but Israel [he who strives with G-d], for you have striven with G-d and with men, and have prevailed."

 II Kings 24:17

-And the king of Babylon made Mattaniah [literally, "gift of the L-rd"], his father's brother, king in his place, and changed his name to Zedekiah [literally, "my righteousness is the L-rd"].
+And the King of Babylon made Mattaniah [gift of the L-rd], his uncle, king in his place, and changed his name to Zedekiah [my righteousness is the L-rd].

 And Moses built an altar and called the name of it: "The L-rd is my banner."

-The circumference [of Jerusalem] shall be eighteen thousand cubits, and the name of the city shall henceforth be: "The L-rd is there."
+The circumference of Jerusalem shall be 18,000 cubits, and the name of the city shall henceforth be: "The L-rd is there."

 In those days and at that time, I will cause an offshoot of righteousness to spring forth for David, and he shall execute justice and righteousness in the land.
 In those days, Judah will be saved and Jerusalem will dwell safely, and this is the name by which it will be called: "The L-rd is our righteousness."

 Missionaries claim that the verse under discussion is referring to Jesus, whom they say is "The L-rd."
-Yet Jesus was not a king "executing justice and righteousness," nor did he save the tribe of Judah from Roman persecution; in fact, he himself was a victim:
+Yet Jesus was not a king "executing justice and righteousness," nor did he save the tribe of Judah from Roman persecution; in fact, he was their victim: